COSBlab/bAIes-IDP/tutorial/bAIes/README.md

 * The distograms

-In this step, you can shoose whether to use the Alphafold-2 or the Colabfold distograms.

-In a terminal run:
+In a terminal run the following:

-* If you want to use Alphafold-2 information:

 `./step2-preprocess.bash idp.pdb relaxed_model_4_ptm_pred_0.pdb result_model_4_ptm_pred_0.pkl`

+** Note ** Here, we use ALphafold-2 distograms.

-* If you want to use Colabfold information:
+If you want to use Colabfold information, an alternative command would look as follows:

 `./step2-preprocess.bash idp.pdb relaxed_model_4_ptm_pred_0.pdb alphafold2_ptm_model_1_seed_000_prob_distributions.npy`